Haymarket (Boston): Criticism

+Haymarket inspires strong feelings, both for and against, among Boston residents and visitors.

 Conflicts between Haymarket vendors and the City of Boston have arisen at times over issues including trash and truck parking.
 A 2005 Boston Globe article quoted then-Mayor Thomas Menino: "Haymarket is part of the uniqueness of Boston.
 My parents took me there when I was a kid.
 I wouldn't want the vendors to not be part of the Boston landscape.
 We want people to be able to buy affordable fruit and vegetables.
 But [the vendors] have to meet us halfway.
 They can't continue to live outside the rules.
 We have to have constructive dialogue with them."

 Concerns about odor and litter led the City of Boston to install several large trash compactors on the site in 2009.

 Art and culture

 In 1976, the Massachusetts Bicentennial Commission and the City of Boston commissioned a public art installation in the streets and sidewalks used for the market.
 The installation, called "Asaroton, 1976", by Mags Harries and Lajos Heder, was described by the artists as follows: "The embedded bronze pieces replicate the trash and debris that might normally cover the street.
 When the stalls and real debris of the farmer's market cover the art, it becomes part of a living experience.
 On the other days of the week it is a memory of the market."
 The installation was removed prior to the Big Dig construction, and stored at the Museum of Science.
 An updated version was reinstalled at Haymarket in 2006.

 Scenes in the 1968 movie The Thomas Crown Affair, the 1972 movie Fuzz, and the 1982 movie Hanky Panky were filmed at Haymarket.

 Haymarket is a frequent subject for local artists and photographers.